-For the complete schematic see figure 27 on page 34 of this paper.
+To see the complete schematic go to figure 25 on page 35 of this paper,.

 There are two functions necessary for a semiconductor curve tracer to test any vacuum tube:

 - 1) A stepped negative DC grid voltage which can go from +10V to -70V to test any tube. - 2) A 0V to 300VDC Screen Grid supply capable of providing 4mA on average, and as much as 40mA peak, to test tetrodes and pentodes.